bbhunter/commit-stream/README.md

 It is possible to search upto 20 previous commits for the filter keywords by specifying `--all-commits`.
 This may increase the likelihood of a positive matches.

 commit-stream supports importing into Elastic Search.
 See [using Elastic Search](elasticsearch.md)

+## Credits
+Some inspiration was taken from [@Darkport's](https://twitter.com/darkp0rt) [ssshgit](https://github.com/eth0izzle/shhgit) excellent tool to extract secrets from Github in real-time. `commit-stream`'s objective is slightly different as it focuses on extracting the 'meta-data' as opposed to the content of the repositories.

+### Note
+Github provides the ability to prevent email addresses from being exposed.
+In the Github settings select `Keep my email addresses private` and `Block command line pushes that expose my email` under the Email options.

+As only one token is used this software does not breach any terms of use with Github.
+That said, use at your own risk.
+The author does not hold any responsibility for it's usage.